 H.R.
 620 is a bipartisan bill requires a plaintiff to give specific notice to a property owner about alleged violations so they know what to look for in terms of a barrier to access.
 It also allows property owners up to 120 days to fix the alleged violation before the clock starts running on attorneys’ fees.
 During that 120 days, property owners have the first 60 to outline their path to compliance, and another 60 to complete work to remedy the deficiency.
 If work is not completed in time, the lawsuit may proceed.
 Finally, the bill requires the courts, working with property owners and the disability community, to develop a model program for mediations regarding ADA suits.
-Companion legislation has not yet been introduced in the Senate.

-Before you search elsewhere, take advantage of the research we've already done for you.
-Formerly known as Field Guides, References tabs contain links to external articles, titles from the NAR Library eBooks collection, websites, statistics, and other material to provide a comprehensive overview of perspectives on each topic.
+NAR Library & Archives has already done the research for you.
+References (formerly Field Guides) offer links to articles, eBooks, websites, statistics, and more to provide a comprehensive overview of perspectives.
 EBSCO articles (E) are available only to NAR members and require a password.

-Fair Housing Handbook, Fourth Edition—Item # 166-1084
+Fair Housing Handbook, Fifth Edition—Item # 166-1084

 The most comprehensive Fair Housing resource.
 This handbook, completely revised and updated, is an excellent resource for fair housing guidance.
 It is the most comprehensive fair housing resource available in the industry.
-Included in the hand book are suggested fair housing office procedures, background on fair housing regulations, samples of the HUD Equal Housing Opportunity poster and logo, equal service report forms, information on the NAR/HUD partnership and a self-assessment questionnaire.
+Included in the handbook are suggested fair housing office procedures, background on fair housing regulations, samples of the HUD Equal Housing Opportunity poster and logo, equal service report forms, information on the NAR/HUD partnership and a self-assessment questionnaire.

-Order online or call NAR's Information Services at 1-800-874-6500.
+Order online or call NAR's Contact Center at 1-800-874-6500.

-Information From the Justice Department
+Information From the Department of Justice

-How to file an ADA complaint with the U.S. Department of Justice, (Department of Justice, Apr.
-11, 2015).
+How to File an Americans with Disabilities Act Complaint with the U.S. Department of Justice (Department of Justice)

 Information From NAR

-Window to the Law: ADA Basics, (National Association of REALTORS®, Dec.
-31, 2014).
+Window to the Law: ADA and Website Accessibility Update (National Association of REALTORS®, Sep.
+3, 2019)

-Fair Housing Resources, (National Association of REALTORS®).
+Fair Housing Resources (National Association of REALTORS®)